sharontechnical2022/Virtual-Box-Install/README.md

-<h1>Virtual-Box-Install</h1>
+<h1>VirtualBox-Install</h1>

 <h2>Description</h2>
 VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
-Here you will find screenshots walking through the installation of this virtualizer on Windows Home.
+This a demonstration of the Virtual Box installation on my system.
 It will host Redhat Linux as well as Ubuntu.
 <br />

+<h2>Environments Used</h2>

+- Windows 11 Home (v10.0.22621, Build 2261)

+- Oracle VM VirtualBox 7.0

 <h2>Enable Virtualization on your PC/laptop:</h2>